marcottelab/super.complex/README.md

 python3 -m pip install -r requirements_py3.txt --user Works for Python version < 3.8

-Note: For faster installation, if you don't plan to use neural networks, you can skip tensorflow installation, by removing the line with tensorflow from the file requirements_py3.txt
+Note: For faster installation, if you don't plan to use neural networks, you can skip tensorflow installation, by removing the line with tensorflow from the file requirements_py3.txt (None of the experiments provided below need neural networks)

 ## Available experiments:
 1. for toy network use input_toy.yaml